-Until the FAA drafts new regulations, there are a few tricks to make sure the family is seated together.
+Until the FAA drafts new regulations, there are a few tricks to make sure your family is seated together when flying.

 1. Pay extra for seat assignments.

 What this means is that instead of letting the computer automatically assign you a seat, you pay extra (anywhere from $7 to $30) per seat to ensure your family can sit together.
-The cheapest time to pay for your seat assignment is during your initial purchase process; if you wait until check-in or when you arrive at the airport, you are going to pay a premium.
+The cheapest time to pay for your seat assignment is during your initial purchase process; if you wait until check-in or when you arrive at the airport, you’ll pay a premium.

 2. Fly Southwest and purchase EarlyBird Check-In.

-Some people don’t understand Southwest’s open seating policy and think it’s a disaster for families.
+Some people don’t understand Southwest‘s open seating policy and think it’s a disaster for families.
 But it’s actually one of our favorite ways to fly!
-On Southwest, you are assigned a boarding group and number based on when you check in.
+On Southwest, you’re assigned a boarding group and number based on when you check in.
 You then line up by group and number, starting with A 1-30, A 31-60, B 1-30, and so on.
-Once you are on board, you can take any open seat.
+Once you’re on board, you can take any open seat.
 This means that if you want seats together, you need to board in the A group, or possibly the B group.

 For families with children over 6, the best way to ensure seats together is to purchase EarlyBird Check-In.
 For $15 per flight, per seat, you will be automatically checked in to your flight in the A boarding group.
-While this is an extra expense, we have found that the peace of mind with guaranteed seats together in the front half of the plane, and room for carryon bags, is worth the investment.
+While this is an extra expense, we’ve found that the peace of mind with guaranteed seats together in the front half of the plane, and room for carry-on bags, is worth the investment.
 Plus, Southwest doesn’t charge for checked bags or beverages so you save some money there.
-Just note that technically saving seats isn’t allowed if you are thinking of only paying for EarlyBird Check-In for one family member.
+Just note that saving seats isn’t technically allowed if you’re thinking of only paying for EarlyBird Check-In for one family member.

 3. Book online directly with the airline.